dutangc/CASdatasets/man-md/freclaimset3multi9207.md

 # French individual claim settlements

+## Description
-`freclaimset3multi9207`, `freclaimset3fire9207` and `freclaimset3dam9207`

-comes from the same dataset of 282,000 claims of property and casualty policies of a French unknown insurer for commercial insurance between 1992 and 2007.

-`freclaimset3fire9207` and `freclaimset3dam9207` consist of randomized claims settlements of the fire/damage guarantees only.
-58,056 claims are listed in the dataset for which both paid and incurred (F/F) amounts (EUR) are available.

-`freclaimset3multi9207` contains aggregate claim amounts by guarantee type and period of some property-casualty commercial lines in France between 1992 and 2007.
+`freclaimset3multi9207`, `freclaimset3fire9207` and `freclaimset3dam9207` comes from the same dataset of 282,000 claims of property and casualty policies of a French unknown insurer for commercial insurance between 1992 and 2007. `freclaimset3fire9207` and `freclaimset3dam9207` consist of randomized claims settlements of the fire/damage guarantees only.
+58,056 claims are listed in the dataset for which both paid and incurred (F/F) amounts (EUR) are available. `freclaimset3multi9207` contains aggregate claim amounts by guarantee type and period of some property-casualty commercial lines in France between 1992 and 2007.
 A 3-day period has been used to perform the aggregation process, see variable `Occur`, the first day of occurrence period.
 The guarantee type is structured as

  * `HSS=Hail, storm, snow`: claims from natural disaster: hail, storm, snow, generally known as Tempete-Grele-Neige in France.
  * `TPL=Third-part liability`: claims from third-part liabilities (both material and bodily injuries).